MrPowers/eli5_ruby_cs/chapters/stack.md

 # Stacks

 A stack is a ordered collection of items with a top and a base.
-Items are always added or removed from the top of the stack in a last-in-first-out manner (LIFO).
+Items can be added to the top of the stack or removed from the top of the stack.
+The last item added to the stack is the first item that will be removed which is called last-in-first-out (LIFO).

 In the following stack, the "History" book is added first, then "Music", "Physics", "Calculus", and finally "Python".
-The "Python" book was the last item that was added to the stack and would be the first item removed from the stack (last-in-first-out).

 ![books](https://github.com/MrPowers/eli5_ruby_cs/blob/master/pictures/stack/books.png)

+The "History" book is at the base of the stack and the "Python" book is at the top.

-A stack is an array and can be modeled as follows (the top of the stack is the end of the array):
+A stack can be modelled as an array (the top of the stack is the end of the array):

 ```ruby
 class Stack < Array